jorgearellano19/backend-test/README.md

 ## Run the project.
-For start the service the only thing you need to do is type `node server.js` in the terminal.
+For start the service the only thing you need to do is type first `npm install ` and then `node server.js` in the terminal.
+Make sure you have mongodb in your computer.

 ### Authorization.